origin1tech/stukko/lib/structure/cli/README.md

 function Commands(cli) {

-    // Commands will be called with the Stukko context.
+    // Commands will be bound with the Stukko context.
     // This enables exposing all of Stukko's objects & properties.

     var args, commands, flags;